What kind of small luxury hotel is Bar Hotel Hakone Kazan?

 There are no elevators in the building, so you will need to take the stairs.
-If you want to frequent the bar, a room on the first floor is convenient; if you want to frequent the lounge on the second floor, a room on the second floor is convenient.
-By the way, the main bathrooms are on the first basement floor.
-Only one room with a private hot spring bath is available as a suite.
+If you want to frequent the bar, a room on the first floor is convenient.
+If you want to frequent the lounge on the second floor, a room on the second floor is convenient.
+The communal hot spring baths are on the first basement floor.
+Only one suite room with a private hot spring bath is available.

 How about toiletries & in-room amenities?

-All of the amenities are taken care of including enough toiletries, yukatas, one-piece dress for women, a coffee machine with capsules, snacks, cup noodles, tea bags, a complimentary mini-bar including beer, champaign, wine, etc. There are skincare amenities in the bathroom.
+All of the amenities are taken care of including enough toiletries, yukatas, one-piece dress for women, a coffee machine with capsules, snacks, cup noodles, tea bags, a complimentary mini-bar including beer, champaign, wine, etc. There are bath amenities and skincare products in the bathroom.
 Also, a CD player, Bluetooth, and a DVD player were placed in our room.
 Room service is not available.
 The free Wifi reception was excellent.
-There is a convenience store nearby.
+There is no convenience store nearby.

 How about In-house Facilities?

-There are two communal outdoor and indoor hot spirng baths: spa Kazan has an indoor bath, an outdoor bath, a sauna, and a cold water bath.
-Spa Hinoki has only an indoor hot spring bath, but as the name suggests, it was fragrant with the scent of Japanese cypress.
+There are two communal hot springs on the first basement floor.
+The communal hot spring called Spa Kayama has an indoor bath, an outdoor bath, a sauna, and a water bath.
+The communal hot spring named Spa Hinoki has only an indoor bath, but as the name suggests, it was filled with the scent of hinoki cypress.

 Also, there are two family private hot spring baths with saunas.
 You need to book them in advance and they cost 10,000JPY for 90min.
-It’s open from 6:00-27:00.
-A complimentary minibar including champagne, wine, beer, Japanese sake is available.
+They are open from 6:00-27:00.
+Complimentary minibars including champagne, wine, beer, Japanese sake is available.

 *Guests with tattoos may not be allowed to use the communal hot spring baths.
 Please use the private family baths instead.